Florida Repossession Laws – Your Rights & Options

 When settling any outstanding debts, you must follow these steps:

-• Contact your lender immediately after repossession to discuss your loan balance.
+• Borrowers should take immediate action by contacting their lender after repossession to discuss the loan balance.

 • If possible, arrange a repayment plan for any outstanding amounts.